Immigration Evaluations

 Person holding an American flag in a backyard with yellow flowers and a wooden fence.
 Symbolizing immigration to the United States.

-A psychosocial immigration evaluation includes the following:
+A psychosocial immigration evaluation includes:

 • One or two assessment appointments (in-person or online video sessions), for a total of 2.5-3 hours of assessment.
 This is the time for me to learn important parts of your story and assess for mental health symptoms.

 • A thorough report of the assessment, ranging from approximately 12-20 pages.
 You can expect to receive the report within 3 weeks of our second assessment appointment.
+(Expedited services are available for an additional fee.)

 • Communication between myself and your attorney as needed